morinted/plover_theory/sounds/aye-and-oi.md

 Find steno outlines that will write these English sentences, including punctuation.

-1. The soil is sort of wet...
+1. The soil there is sort of wet...
 2. She walks with such grace.
-3. We sold 4/5 mugs this shift.
+3. We sold 4/5 of their mugs this shift.
 4. You should come with a shirt and/or dress.
 5. The date is set: 25/12/17.
-6. He blames the mayor for all his doubts, through and through.
+6. They blame the mayor for all his doubts, through and through.
+7. What lovely and soft fur.
+The cats, they're so pretty!